God Will Restore What Was Lost

 Make sure to click the box beside 'Subscribe to the CWC Email Community' to receive our monthly newsletter and a few emails a month to keep you informed about our community, updates on the website, and to send you cool free stuff!

-The first is a 7-day devotional journal that goes deeper into how God can resurrect and restore the dark places in your life.
+The first is a 7-day devotional journal that goes deeper into how God can restore the dark places in your life.
 It includes Bible verses, reflections, prayers, and guided questions.

 The second is a checklist that contains bible verses about what to remember in the darkness.